C# 8: Nullable Reference Types

 }

-These attributes can be used to ensure a variable/parameter is not null.
+These attributes can be used to assert that a variable or parameter is not null.

 C#